 The long term result of surgically created double eyelids depends not on the sutures inserted to create them in the first place, but on scar tissue that forms around the sutures over time.
 This is because the sutures will eventually cut through the eyelid tissues and cease to maintain the physical connection between skin and levator aponeurosis.
 They then simply remain buried within the eyelid tissues.
 However, by that time, fibrous scar tissue would have formed around the sutures, and it is these fibers of scar tissue that maintain the skin-muscle connection in the long term.
 Therefore, the permanent result is due to the patient’s own scar tissue, and not the sutures anymore.
 The more scar tissue is produced, the more likely the crease will be permanent.

 Since the permanence of the result depends on adequate scar tissue formation, it follows that if not enough scar tissue is produced, the crease could become weaker (i.e. shallower) with time and may even eventually disappear.
 This is known as failure.

-More sutures placed in a more complicated manner and tied more tightly are the key factors to producing more scar tissue which strengthens and stabilizes the skin to muscle connection and makes it more permanent.
+A higher number of sutures placed in an intricate manner and tied tightly are the key factors to producing more scar tissue which strengthens and stabilizes the skin to muscle connection and increases the likelihood of the crease becoming permanent.

 How are these sutures placed in the eyelid?